SphericalTorus/blackjack/README.md

 `GameInstaller.Update()` ticks the play session and table presentation.
 This keeps Unity-specific timing outside of the domain model.

+## Main Class Interactions

+High-level gameplay flow:

+`UI button -> ScreenViewModel -> PlaySessionModel -> LocalRoundRuntime -> RoundEngine -> RoundState/RoundEvents -> UI/TableModel`

+- `GameInstaller` is the composition root.
+It creates domain services, gameplay models, UI models, and presentation models, then updates the session and table models every frame.
+- `RoundEngine` owns the round state changes.
+It validates commands, deals cards, advances the active player, checks bust/end conditions, and returns updated state plus events.
+- `PlaySessionModel` is the bridge between UI/gameplay code and the domain engine.
+It starts and finishes local rounds, forwards human commands, listens to round events, enables/disables the human turn, and publishes round results.
+- `LocalRoundRuntime` wraps the domain `RoundEngine` behind `IRoundRuntime`.
+This keeps the session model independent from the concrete runtime and leaves room for a remote/server-backed implementation later.
+- `SimpleAiController` reacts when the current player becomes the AI.
+After a short delay, it asks `IAiStrategy` for a decision and sends the command through `IRoundRuntime`.
+- `GameplayScreenViewModel`, `MenuScreenViewModel`, and `ResultsScreenViewModel` handle screen-level user actions and navigation.
+They do not contain game rules.
+- `TableModel` observes round state updates and synchronizes Unity card views with the domain hands.
+It is presentation-only and does not affect game decisions.

 ## Architecture Notes

 The domain logic is intentionally detached from Unity to keep it testable and reusable.
 It is written in a relatively general way, so supporting more than two players should mostly be a matter of adding an appropriate runtime/presentation layer.
 The current Unity presentation is deliberately limited to exactly two visible players for simplicity.